Portrait (Lynda Carter album)

 Carter did not release another album for over 30 years due to being a semiprofessional singer.
 Her second album, At Last, is a jazz and blues standards album that was released in June 2009.
 A third album, Crazy Little Things followed in 2011.

 Reception

-In a retrospective review for AllMusic, Timothy Monger gave Portrait wrote that Carter possessed enough talent as a vocalist to be taken seriously beyond her Wonder Woman fame: "Her voice is tuneful and pleasantly husky and the material is delivered with confidence."
+In a retrospective review for AllMusic, Timothy Monger wrote that Carter possessed enough talent as a vocalist to be taken seriously beyond her Wonder Woman fame: "Her voice is tuneful and pleasantly husky and the material is delivered with confidence."
 Monger ranked the album 3 stars out of 5 and wrote its main failing, however, was too many mediocre songs that made the album competent but undistinguished.